 Get the best of both worlds with Blended Learning

-The two areas of education that are deeply instilled in the Indian learners’ mindset are teacher-student mentorship, and peer competitiveness.
+The two areas of education that are deeply instilled in the Indian learners’ mindset are teacher-student mentorship and peer competitiveness.
 The blended learning system solves both.
 By having instructor-led training sessions online, teacher feedback on assignments, live quiz, doubt solving sessions, the mentorship issue is effectively solved.
-With grading systems, group learning systems, quiz, competitions, projects, gamification etc., the peer competitiveness is addressed.
+With grading systems, group learning systems, quiz, competitions, projects, gamification, etc., peer competitiveness is addressed.
 These are what open up new avenues for learning in the new Digital India!